-William H. Cowardin, a Confederate soldier and bugler, returned home to Richmond after the War between the States to open a watch and jewelry shop at 1804 East Main Street.
+Shortly after returning home to Richmond following the end of the Civil War, William H. Cowardin opened a watch and jewelry shop at 1804 East Main Street.
 He based his business on honesty, hard work, dependability and service – virtues that would be passed on among future generations of the Cowardin family.

 A talented craftsman, William made watches, clocks and spectacles by hand at his shop on Main Street.
 One of his many creations included an ivory magnifier hand-carved with a picture of himself, which he gave to his wife for an anniversary present.

 “[William H. Cowardin] was… the best kind of citizen…quiet, unostentatious, a merchant and mechanic, loving his business, delighting in his own ingenuity and skill but never boasting of them, and he brought up a large family of good citizens.”

 In 1900, William retired and the second generation of Cowardins would run the business well into the 20th century.
 His sons were raised in the business and were trained in the art of making watches and jewelry and hand engraving.
 One of his sons, George, a talented hand engraver, engraved the Lord’s Prayer on a dime and sent it to his soon to be wife.
 The next day he mailed her a magnifier to read it.
 In 1935 Cowardin’s moved to 1707 East Main Street.
 It remained at that location until the early 1970s when the floods of hurricanes Agnes and Camille forced the company to move.